 We hope you love the products we recommend and just so you know that as an Amazon Associate MyEngineNeeds may earn from qualifying purchases.

-Motor vehicles no longer run on just petrol and engine oil.
+Have you ever wondered, What are the meanings of ATF and Power Steering Fluids?
 Gone are those days when you could just use any oil in your engine and transmission.
 The vehicles have grown technologically so much over the years that they have also become delicate and sensitive in their own means.

-They now have their specific automatic transmission fluids (ATF) and steering room fluids, for different brands of cars.
-For those who are still confused with the so many types of oils, fluids and associated terms here is some useful information.
+They now have their specific automatic transmission fluids (ATF) and steering blends, for different brands of cars.
+For those who are still confused with the so many types of fluids and associated terms here is some useful information.

 What are Transmission Fluid and Power Steering Fluids?

-Though these fluids are quite different from one another, they do have their similarities.
-They are both hydraulic fluids that cycle through high-pressure pumps that run some high force mechanism.
+Though these liquids are quite different from one another, they do have their similarities.
+They are both hydraulic blends that cycle through high-pressure pumps that run some high force mechanism.
 The fluids are designed to have low viscosity and viscous friction.
 This means that they can easily withstand as much as 1000 PSI of pressure without heating up much while at work.

 & Our Top Power Steering Picks